romainneutron/glasses/README.md

 Glasses
 =======

-My glasses are broken, I'd happily accept a patch to fix them.
+My glasses are broken, I'd happily accept a patch that fix them.